amengede/getIntoGameDev/wolfenstein/01-clear-screen/readme.md

 # Stage 1: Clearing the Screen
-Games, get into them!
-We've all seen games and wondered how we, as mere trogladytes can glom onto such tecnical and artistic achievements.
-Well ponder no more, young grasshopper.
-As Einstein famously said: dreams are for dreamers, and game development is for the woke.
-Over the course of 24 stages, we're going to build a Wolfenstein clone, from scratch, using software rendering in Pygame.

 In this stage we're going to clear the screen.
 A simple first step, but an important one.

 ## Folder Structure